BSc (Hons) Vision Science

 Canterbury Christ Church University is committed to promoting equality of opportunity and diversity and widening participation.
 The University ensures that all its members are valued for their qualities, skills, experience, abilities and contribution to the organisation in their learning.

 To gain your BSc (Hons) you need to pass 120 credits, which is made of 6 modules worth 20 credits each.
-Three of the modules are compulsory, with the remaining three chosen from a list of optional modules.
+Four of the modules are compulsory, with the remaining two chosen from a list of optional modules.
 All of the optional modules will run once in a 2 year period so the quickest time period the course can be completed within is 18 months however you have 3 years in which to complete the required credits should you wish.

 There is also a ‘list’ version underneath showing the same information in a different style for those who prefer.